Evil XML with two encodings

 libxml2

-libxml2 switches an encoding immediately after it reads the attribute.
-Therefore, we need to change an encoding before closing the declaration tag:
+libxml2 switches the encoding immediately after it reads it from the “attribute”.
+Therefore, we need to change the encoding before closing the declaration:

 echo -n '<?xml version="1.0" encoding="UTF-16BE"' > payload.xml